1656535493/Sandboxie/Installer/ReadMe.md

 1) Install Inno Setup 6.2.2 (installer is located at https://jrsoftware.org/isdl.php#stable)

-> Note: this section requires additional steps to be completed, please open a new pull request.
+> Note: this section requires additional steps to be completed, please open a new pull request.ok

 ### To create the Sbie Plus installers